China to crack down on false terrorist threats to airlines

 The media reports come a day before China embarks on a week-long national holiday which will see transportation channels jammed with tourists and people returning home.

-China's top court is planning to make false calls a criminal offence and offenders could be jailed for more than five years if there is economic damage of more than 500,000 yuan (50,528.79 pounds), or even longer if the damage is more severe.
+China's top court is planning to make false calls a criminal offence and offenders could be jailed for more than five years if there is economic damage of more than 500,000 yuan ($81,700), or even longer if the damage is more severe.

 Fake threats were sometimes made out of curiosity or for a joke, or even by irate boyfriends trying to prevent girlfriends leaving town, media reports have said.